The Construction Markup Stage is based on a Layer system to give you finite control over the order overlapping objects are stacked.

 New measurement lines may be added to Markup Layers in the 2D Viewport by using the Measure Tool located under Tools in the Panel.

-Please Note: In Construction Markup, Measurement Guides can only be added to Markup Layers, not Stage Layers.
+NOTE: In Construction Markup, Measurement Guides can only be added to Markup Layers, not Stage Layers.
 To add Measurement Guides to a Stage Layer, return to the Design Phase.

 Changing the Measurement Line Style: Different line styles for the measure tool may be selected from the Line Style drop down box under the Line Styles Tab.